Last Updated on

 Benefits Of Fortified Vegan Options

-Some vegans take advantage of fortified foods to get a boost of iron and B12.
+Some vegans take advantage of fortified foods to get a boost of iron and B12 (this article).
 This is definitely a good way to keep these nutrient levels up, but at the same time, there are some excellent supplements available that give you a lot more control over the exact amounts.